Stassney/GroupBF1/README.md

 - Data and statistics.
 (2019, July 30).
 Retrieved from _[Data and Statistics](https://www.who.int/hiv/data/en/)_

 - Turning Point for Africa.
 (2018).
 Retrieved from _[Turning Point for Africa.](https://www.unaids.org/sites/default/files/media_asset/turning-point-for-africa_en.pdf)_
+   - The report offers statistical prediction models on how to end the epidemic of HIV in Africa.
+It also provides tons of infographics about how much funding the continent of Africa is currently receiving in comparison to other continents in the world.

 - Global HIV & AIDS statistics - 2019 fact sheet.
-Retrieved from
+Retrieved from _[Global HIV & AIDS](https://www.unaids.org/sites/default/files/media_asset/UNAIDS_FactSheet_en.pdf)_

 - Statistics Overview.
 (2019, November 21).
 Retrieved from _[Stat Overview](https://www.cdc.gov/hiv/statistics/overview/index.html)_

 - HIV Statistics - Global and Regional Trends.
 Retrieved   from _[HIV Statistics - Global and Regional Trends.](https://data.unicef.org/topic/hivaids/global-regional-trends/)_
+   - This report is about global and local trends of HIV.
+It provides data about what age group has the highest or lowest HIV count and where in the world HIV is most common in the world.

 - Prevalence of HIV, total (% of population ages 15-49).
 Retrieved from _[Prevalence of HIV, total (% of population ages 15-49). (n.d.).](https://data.worldbank.org/indicator/SH.DYN.AIDS.ZS)_